Why 80% of In-House Teams Are Rethinking Their Law Firm Relationships

 Are We Crossing the Rubicon?

-This sneak peek offers just a glimpse of our findings.
-The full 2026 GC Report: Beyond the Billable Hour will dig deeper into the budget contradiction, exploring why bigger budgets aren’t solving the efficiency problem and where in-house leaders say they’d actually cut spending to get better results.
+The full 2026 GC Report: Beyond the Billable Hour digs deeper into the budget contradiction, exploring why bigger budgets aren’t solving the efficiency problem and where in-house leaders say they’d actually cut spending to get better results.
 We’ll also present the 2027 Readiness Test, revealing what separates legal departments that will thrive from those that will struggle.
 The complete report will include regional breakdowns, comprehensive data analysis, and strategic guidance for navigating this threshold moment.

 The question isn’t whether the partnership model and hourly billing will survive.
 The question is whether we’re crossing the Rubicon to a world where in-house legal leaders reserve law firms for “bet the company” work, and for everything else, empower their teams with AI-enabled alternatives.